ipfs-cluster/ipfs-cluster-website/content/documentation/deployment/setup.md

 * Visit the [download page](/download) for instructions on the different ways to obtain `ipfs-cluster-service` and `ipfs-cluster-ctl`.
 * Place the binaries in a place where they can be run by an unattended by an `ipfs` system user (usually `/usr/local/bin`).
 IPFS Cluster should be installed and run along `ipfs` (go-ipfs).
 * Consider configuring your systems to start `ipfs` and `ipfs-cluster-service` automatically (beware to check that you need to ensure your cluster is fully operational and peers discover each other beforehand).
-Some sample Systemd service files are available here: [ipfs-cluster-service](TODO), [ipfs](TODO).
+Some sample Systemd service files are available here: [ipfs-cluster-service](https://raw.githubusercontent.com/hsanjuan/ansible-ipfs-cluster/master/roles/ipfs-cluster/templates/etc/systemd/system/ipfs-cluster.service), [ipfs](https://raw.githubusercontent.com/hsanjuan/ansible-ipfs-cluster/master/roles/ipfs/templates/etc/systemd/system/ipfs.service).
-* Check the [deployment guide](/documentation/guides/deployment) for additional information on automating docker, kubernetes or ansible cluster deployments.

 # Initialization